gshipley/enterprise_training/AdminTraining.md

 ##**Setting the type of gears a specific user can create**

-In a production environment, a customer will typically have different sizes of gear types that are available for a user to consume.
+In a production environment, a customer will typically have different gear sizes that are available for developers to consume.
 For this lab, we will only create small gears.
-However, to add the ability to create medium size gears to the *demo* user, you can pass the -addgearsize to the *oo-admin-ctl-user* command.
+However, to add the ability to create medium size gears for the *demo* user, you can pass the -addgearsize switch to the *oo-admin-ctl-user* command.

 	# oo-admin-ctl-user -l demo --addgearsize medium